Immigration Minister Iain Lees-Galloway takes another look at Karel Sroubek decision

 "If he had been back to the Czech Republic, and that could be established beyond a doubt, then it would undermine the case for the Minister."

+Immigration lawyer Marcus Beveridge this morning told Newstalk ZB's Kate Hawkesby that deporting Sroubek is not off the table.

-National leader Simon Bridges branded Lees Galloway "incompetent and naive", and demanded his resignation.
+National leader Simon Bridges yesterday branded Lees Galloway "incompetent and naive" and demanded his resignation.

 "If he's been wrong here, if ultimately this man is to be deported, [Lees-Galloway] hasn't got the judgment and the skills required in terms of keeping New Zealanders safe with these decisions and he should resign," Bridges said.